bodygenre/hgaas_quart_template/README.md

 1. An API "GET" call with a URL parameter (`/example_url_param/foo`)
 2. An API "GET" call with a query parameter (`/example_query_param?param=bar`)
-3. An AP "POST" call with a JSON payload (`/example_json_post` `{"param": "baz"}`)
+3. An API "POST" call with a JSON payload (`/example_json_post` `{"param": "baz"}`)
-4. Concurrent background jobs / scheduled tasks, run on the server
+4. Updating the DOM with javascript based on response data from API call
-5. Updating the DOM with javascript based on response data from API call
+5. Creating button events
-6. Creating button events
+6. Concurrent background jobs / scheduled tasks, run on the server

 ### API GET with URL param